About the CDOFP

 The Applicant must be a Chief Diversity Officer with four years or less employment in this role at a NADOHE member institution.

-Interested applicants should submit their Curriculum Vita, Statement of Purpose, and a list of three references with contact information to firstname.lastname@example.org by January 6, 2022.
+Interested applicants should submit their Curriculum Vita, Statement of Purpose, and a list of three references with contact information to the CDO Fellows Program Application opening on August 15th.
 The three references should have knowledge of the applicant in his/her position as Chief Diversity Officer.
 The Statement of Purpose should include the following:

 - Profile of applicant's institution.